COPA-DATA/AddInHowTo/README.md

 # MvvmEditorWizard
 This sample Add-In uses MVVM using WPF.

 Shows an exemplarily implementation of the [MVVM Pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) using WPF and zenon Add-Ins.
-The UI is designed as a classical Wizard, that consists of a main view and several pages.
+The UI is designed as a classical Wizard, which consists of a main view and several pages.
 Navigation between pages is implemented using [Commands](https://www.codeproject.com/Articles/25445/WPF-Command-Pattern-Applied).

 There are several folders in this project: